wistpotion/sturdy-webcomic-downloader/readme.md

 It works on windows, linux and mac.

-## What does it do, more specifically?
+## What does it work on, more specifically?
-### Downloads webcomics in the very specific format

 If reading the webcomic goes like:
 - go to website